Mary Bateman – The Yorkshire Witch

 On the morning of 20 March 1809, a Monday, the usual day designated for the execution of murderers, the woman who had earned herself the title of ‘The Yorkshire Witch’ is executed upon York’s New Drop gallows.
 She hangs before a crowd variously estimated at between five and twenty thousand people.
 Among the multitude who come to see Mary Bateman die are some who have travelled all the way from her hometown of Leeds, many of them on foot, and doubtless many of them the victims of her hoaxes and extortion.

-“She gains the trust of the desperate and poor who populate the growing industrial metropolis of Leeds”
+“She gains the trust of the desperate and poor”

 In spite of her supernatural sobriquet, Mary was not a witch in the traditional sense.
 She was what we would term today as a consummate con-artist – a charlatan of the first order, a compulsive liar, confidence trickster, thief and fraudster.
 Through her ‘artifice and deleterious skill’ she deceives many victims by instilling in them the belief that she does indeed possess magical powers.
 According to contemporary accounts, Mary is charismatic and ostensibly charming and above all extremely adept at identifying the psychological weaknesses of the gullible.